HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Method

 Furthermore, based on Eq.~\ref{eq:v-theta_2} and Eq.~\ref{eq:v-theta_3}, the acceleration in Eq.~\ref{eq:acc-define} can be simplified as follows:

-It can be concluded from Eq.~\ref{eq:acc-simplify} that the acceleration depicts the variance of the predicted clean sample $X_{0 \leftarrow t}$ between adjacent time $t$, with time-dependent term $1/t$.
+It can be concluded from Eq.~\ref{eq:acc-simplify} that the acceleration depicts the variation in the predicted clean sample $X_{0 \leftarrow t}$ between adjacent time $t$, with time-dependent term $1/t$.
 As shown in Fig.~\ref{fig:guidance} (c), the acceleration primarily captures texture and contour information while also indicating the sequence of content synthesis at each $t$, i.e., it showcases what content the model is responsible for adding at different $t$.
-Therefore, we propose aligning the acceleration of high-resolution generation with that of reference flow to synchronize the model’s preference for the content synthesis order, facilitating guided detail synthesis both in content and timing.
-Mathematically, the acceleration alignment is modeled as:
+Therefore, we propose aligning the acceleration of high-resolution generation with that of the reference flow to synchronize the model’s preference for content synthesis order, enabling guided detail synthesis both in content and timing.
+Mathematically, acceleration alignment is modeled as: